helbnt/jekyll-now/_posts/2021-01-14-tools-of-the-trade.md

 ---
-title:Tools of the (other people’s) Trade categories:geek
+title: Tools of the (other people’s) Trade
+categories: geek
 ---
 I have an odd fascination with how people get the job done.
 In that I mean, what their tools look like, what their process is, even their work space.
 <!--more-->